jwalton/rust-book-abridged/docs/ch10/ch10-03-lifetimes.md

 }
 ```

 This takes two string slices and returns whichever is longer.
 It also prints an announcement, which is passed in as a parameter and can be any type that implements the `Display` trait.
-I think this is a pretty good example of why, if you don't read this book or the original, you're going to struggle with Rust, because especially with the lifetime annotations this doesn't really look like any other programming language.
+(If someone showed you this code before you started reading this book, I wonder what would you have thought it meant?)

 ## Further Reading

-[Chapter 17][chap17] discusses _trait objects_, which we didn't talk about here.
-Something else we didn't talk about here are some more complex scenarios involving [lifecycle annotations](https://doc.rust-lang.org/stable/reference/trait-bounds.html), but those are only needed in very advanced cases and are beyond the scope of this book.
+There are some advanced cases where lifetime annotations are required that we haven't discussed here (for example trait bounds sometimes require [lifetime annotations](https://doc.rust-lang.org/stable/reference/types/trait-object.html#trait-object-lifetime-bounds), but they are usually inferred).
+[The Rust Reference](https://doc.rust-lang.org/reference/index.html) is a good place to read about this sort of thing when you're a little more comfortable with the language.

+Lifetimes and ownership are such a central and important part of Rust that I'll also direct you to [this excellent two part blog post](https://mobiarch.wordpress.com/2015/06/29/understanding-lifetime-in-rust-part-i/) on the subject.

 Continue to [chapter 11][chap11].

 [chap4]: ../ch04-ownership.md "Chapter 4: Ownership, References, and Slices"
 [chap11]: ../ch11-automated-tests.md "Chapter 11: Writing Automated Tests"
-[chap17]: ../ch17-object-oriented-features.md "Chapter 17: Object Oriented Features of Rust"